katholiek-onderwijs-vlaanderen/sri4node/README.md

 It will add an array of references to resource of `type` to the currently retrieved resource.
 Specify the foreign key column (in the table of those referencing resource) via `foreignkey`.
 Specify the desired key (should be `$$somekey`, as it is not actually a part of the resource, but provided for convenience) to add to the currently retrieved resource(s) via `targetkey`.

+#### basicAuthentication(authenticator)
+Used for protecting a resource with BASIC authentication.
+It can be configured in a resource's `checkauthentication` option.
+It accepts a single parameter, that is in turn a function that is responsible for checking username/password.
+The function `authenticator`, receives these parameters :

+- `database` is a database connection, that may be used to perform queries.
+- `knownPasswords` is an associative array that maps username to password.
+It should be used to avoid hitting the database as much as possible.
+- `username` the username, that sent on the HTTP `Authentication` header.
+- `password` the password, that was sent on the HTTP `Authentication` header.

+The `authenticator` function should return a [Q promise][kriskowal-q] that is resolved with a boolean `true` or `false` to indicate that username and password match, or do not match.
+It should reject the promise in any other case.

 ### Mapping Utilities
 Provides various utilities for mapping between postgres and JSON.